 Most people love french fries, but unfortunately, most of the ones in restaurants aren’t very healthy.

-And it’s a shame, since potatoes are a really healthy vegetable.
+And it’s a shame since potatoes are a wonderful staple of a vegan Mediterranean diet.

 Yet the typical french fry is loaded with fat and salt.

 But fear not!